FStarLang/fstarlang.github.io/_posts/2018-01-12-lens-indexed-lenses.markdown

 author: Nikhil Swamy
 ---

-In languages like Haskell, *lenses* are an increasingly popular, highly composable, way of structuring bidirectional data access, i.e., operations to both read and functionally update parts of a composite object.
+In many functional programming languages, *lenses* are an increasingly popular, highly composable, way of structuring bidirectional data access, i.e., operations to both read and functionally update parts of a composite object.
 There are many introductory tutorials about lenses on the web: one that I found to be particularly gentle is by [Gabriel Gonzalez](http://www.haskellforall.com/2012/01/haskell-for-mainstream-programmers_28.html).
 I'll borrow some of his ideas to introduce lenses briefly here, although, of course, I'll work in F\* rather than Haskell.